ucsb-csw8/w23-project/index.md

 The links on the menu describe the steps towards completion of the final project.

+# What's New

+* 03/09: Check out the [clarification of manual grading criteria](/w23-project/step01#manual-grading) in Step 01

 # Due Dates

 All submissions are through Gradescope